gilbruno/gilbruno/README.md

 ## About me

-- 🔭 I’m currently working for yesorno.bet.
-I'm the backend dev.
-Our technical stack : Nest.JS, TypeScript, Solidity, Flutter, Firebase, MemSQL, GitLab
+- 🔭 I’m currently a freelance.
+I'm better in the backend side.
+My favorite technical stack : Nest.JS, NodeJS, TypeScript, Solidity, AWS, MySQL, GitLab
 - 🌱 I love Blockchain, Crypto, and beautifule blockchain use cases
 - 👯 I’m looking to collaborate on beautiful blockchain/dApps/Web3 projects
 - 🤔 I’m looking for a beautiful blockchain project to work on